70 per cent of the UK population of this rare plant can be found on a verge in East Sussex

-70 per cent of the UK population of rare plant found on verge in East Sussex
+70 per cent of this UK rare plant is found on a verge in East Sussex

+However, The Species Recovery Trust says sites have been lost in the last decade and several populations 'remain at critically low levels'.

+But East Sussex Highways has revealed that most of what remains can be found in the county.

 "It is possible it was brought over from the continent to be grown in monastic gardens."